 Figure 2.
 Blind spot stimuli for demonstrating properties of perceptual filling-in.
 In these images, when the star occupies an observer’s blind spot, their brains fill-in the missing stimulation to conform to the properties of the surrounding image.

 Figure 3.
 Perceptual reports: What participants report seeing (shown in the right column) when the star in the left column images disappears in the blind spot.
 The reports reveal several principles of how the brain creates perceptual experience.
-The top stimulus reveals that the brain tends to expect uniformity in surface color, thus filling in the blind spot to match the yellow background in the remainder of the image.
-The middle stimulus reveals that the brain looks for patterns, here causing perceptual experience to include a red circle in the blind spot in order to complete the prevailing pattern in the region.
-The bottom stimulus reveals that the brain implements expectations about object continuity.
-When the star occupies the blind spot, observers see a solid green rectangle, filling in the missing middle portions of that object.
+Most broadly, in all cases, the brain fills in the blind spot as the most likely content given the local context.